mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   This has not been tested more yet, a test will probably be made at VUB asap.
 I think the folder *https://github.com/mrs-brubotics/testing_brubotics/tree/master/tmux_scripts/load_transportation/1_one_drone_validation_encoder* was made for this by last year students, but it is probably already flying.
 There is probably a way to launch the BACA protocol without having to fly the drone (even with the standard non-damping controller).

-  Does commenting this 'AutoStart' 'waitForRos; roslaunch mrs_uav_general automatic_start.launch' only don't ask the drone to take off, or does it prevent other nodes to work properly.
-E.g. if we want to monitor the load position without having to make the drone hover, can be just comment this out and hold the drone in place ?

   record.sh how do we chosse which topic?
 MRS says it's easier to exclude topics rather than specifying which to record but Where to do that ?
 Is it not better do ask a similar command as in the session-sim.yml ?
 With all the topics listed?

 Raphael : Remaining parts to transpose are "4.14.4 Modifying the MRS code", "4.15 Making the drone take off and fly", "4.16 Set up the Nimbro parameters according to MRS"